Tamra, Jezreel Valley: Etymology

-History and archaeology
+History

-Early habitation periods
+Metal ages

 Remains from the Iron Age I era have been excavated.
 Remains from the Iron Age II, the Late Persian – Early Hellenistic, Roman and Byzantine periods have been found here.

-Byzantine and Early Muslim period: Christian village
+Byzantine Empire

 There was village at the site during the Byzantine period; tombs and remnants of two churches have been found.
 In the Byzantine and Early Muslim periods, there was an agricultural settlement here.

+Caliphates

 Remains from the Early Islamic (Umayyad & Abbasid) period have bern unearthed here, including Umayyad glass vessels and Abbasid pottery and a lamp.
 Remains dating to the Umayyad period (seventh–eighth centuries CE) have been excavated, together with housing remains dating to the Early Abbasid period (late eighth and early ninth centuries CE).

 A basilica-style church was built here during the Umayyad period, with a dedication from 725 CE found in the middle.
 Mosaics belonging to the church have been excavated.
 The church was probably damaged in the 749 Galilee earthquake, after which its columns were replaced with square pilasters.
 The archaeological evidence indicates that a thriving Christian community existed here in the Umayyad and the Abbasid periods.
 Two complex winepress that were operated in the Umayyad and Abbasid periods have also been found, indicating widespread wine production during these periods.

-Mamluk period

 Mamluk-period remains have also been found.

-Ottoman period
+Ottoman Empire

+Around the late 16th or early 17th centuries, during Ottoman rule, members of the Zu'biya clan settled in Tamra, where their descendants reside until today.

-During the Ottoman era, a map by Pierre Jacotin from Napoleon's invasion of 1799 may have noted the place, as a village.
+A map by Pierre Jacotin from Napoleon's invasion of 1799 may have noted the place, as a village.

 In 1870–1871 an Ottoman census listed the village in the nahiya (sub-district) of Shafa al-Shamali.
 In 1875, the French explorer Victor Guérin visited Tamra and found it to be a village of about 120 inhabitants, living in adobe houses, or houses built of volcanic materials.
 He further noted:

 This village has taken the place of an ancient town which formerly rose in an amphitheatre around an abundant spring, whose waters are received in a regular basin formerly vaulted.
 Everywhere considerable piles of stones, for the most part basaltic; the remains of overthrown houses strew the slopes of the hill.
 In the midst of these confused ruins I remarked, near the spring, the vestiges of a small church lying east and west and divided into three naves.
 It was ornamented with columns, of which several trunks yet remain.
 In the higher part of the city are still distinguished the remains of a second church, almost entirely destroyed, which was paved with mosaic, as is proven by the little cubes lying about on the ground.

 In 1882, the PEF's Survey of Western Palestine (SWP) described Tumrah as "a village of middling size, perhaps 50 or 70 houses, situated on high ground, and surrounded by plough-land."
 They also noted that there were ruins on the south side of the village.